adeari/DTable/README.md

     pages: <int>                            # how many page in the pager, odd number
     rows_per_page: <int>                    # results per page
 ```

+### Loading modules

+Show loading message when the table refresh

+** default **

+There is no options.
+It's uses html tag with data-dtable="loading" attr.

 Dev requirements
 ================